shenyaocn/IP-Camera-Bridge/README.md

 # IP Camera Bridge

-A MJPEG video streaming driver for Windows which can make your windows app using IP Camera as WebCam.
+A MJPEG video streaming driver for Windows which can make your Windows applications using IP Camera as WebCam.
 ![IP Camera Bridge](/Snapshots/main.jpg)

 **IP Camera Bridge requires Win7 (32 bit & 64 bit) and above!**

 # 1. Installation

 Download this project and unzip.
 Go to folder "IPCameraBridge\x86" double click install.bat to install.
 Click YES when UAC prompted and a dialog name "IP Camera Bridge Property" will show.
-Fill in each blank with you IP Camera url, user and password and click OK.
+Fill in each blank with you IP Camera's url, user and password and click OK.

 ![Setup IP Camera Bridge](/Snapshots/cfg-en.png)